kelyette/42-minishell/README.md

 ## Changelog:

 10 April: Nguyen
-- input.h: Minor modifications to align with the parser
+- input.h: Minor modifications to align with the parser and add TK_Number
 - Fixed bug where $ alone is a token, it is now a string
 - Fixed bug where redirection tokens not created if there is no space before or after redirection
     - eg: echo hello>>out.txt -> TK_String TK_String TK_Append TK_tring